chrisalehman/GettingAndCleaningData_CourseProject/README.md

 # GettingAndCleaningData_CourseProject
 This README documents the course project for the Coursera course "Getting and Cleaning Data".
-The goal of the assignment is to prepare a tidy data set based on data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The goal of the assignment is to prepare a tidy data set based on data collected from the accelerometers of the Samsung Galaxy S smartphone.

 ## Instructions of assignment
 Create one R script called run_analysis.R that does the following: